Team-Jackdaw/chat-with-NPC/docs/Config.md

 - `language`: which language the NPC will use to talk to the player.
 - `model`: the model of OpenAI
 - `apiURL`: you can use the proxy to access the OpenAI API.
-- `maxTokens`: the maximum tokens to use for each conversation.
 - `isBubble`: whether to show the bubble above the NPC.
 - `isChatBar`: whether to show the chat of the NPC in the chat bar of the player.
+- `wordLimit`: the maximum number of words in each reply of the NPC.

 ## 2. Manage you Assistant in OpenAI platform